Complete gentle and special biserial algebras are $g$-tame: Positive position and Dehn twists

 \subsection{Non-closed $D$-laminate $\ell^d$ for a closed $D$-laminate $\ell$}

 Let $\mathcal{X}$ be a $D$-lamination consisting only of non-closed $D$-laminates.
 We assume that there is a closed $D$-laminate $\ell$ such that $\mathcal{X} \sqcup \{\ell\}$ is a $D$-lamination.
-By the definition of $D$-laminates, there exists $d \in D$ such that $g(\ell)_d >0$.
-From now, we construct a non-closed $D$-laminate $\ell^d$ such that \begin{itemize} \item[(a)] $\ell^d$ is a non-closed $D$-laminate which is compatible with any $D$-laminate of $\mathcal{X}$; \item[(b)] $\ell^d$ intersects with $\ell$ so that $\ell^d$ is in positive position for $\ell$. \end{itemize} It plays an important role to prove Theorem \ref{dense} in the next section.
+By the definition of closed $D$-laminates, there exists $d \in D$ such that $g(\ell)_d >0$.
+From now, we construct a non-closed $D$-laminate $\ell^d$ such that \begin{enumerate} \item[(a)] $\ell^d$ is a non-closed $D$-laminate which is compatible with any $D$-laminate of $\mathcal{X}$; \item[(b)] $\ell^d$ intersects with $\ell$ so that $\ell^d$ is in positive position for $\ell$. \end{enumerate} It plays an important role to prove Theorem \ref{dense} in the next section.